alb2k/fuel-filling-service/README.md

 ## Building / Executing it locally
-If you don't want to use the prebuilt executables you can also build the project.
+If you don't want to use the prebuilt executables you can also build the project.<br>
 You can either build and execute this project with Java or Docker.

 ### Java/JAR